 This is important…

-Most life insurance companies understand that anyone over the age of 75 will probably have some chronic health condition.
-These companies are typically willing to accept diabetes, high blood pressure, and even some cardiac health conditions.
+Most life insurance companies understand that seniors usually have chronic health conditions.
+Many companies accept diabetes, high blood pressure, and even some cardiac health conditions.
 If you have one or more chronic health conditions, it is best to discuss your health conditions with an insurance agent to find the best policy.

 Selecting A Life Insurance Policy For an Elderly Over 75